BuildForSDG/team-214-backend/README.md

 poetry self update
 ```

-&nbsp;
+### 4. Install project dependecies

-4. With poetry installed, you should install project dependecies by running:
+With poetry installed, you should install project dependecies by running

 ```sh
 poetry install